hyprland-community/pyprland/examples/README.md

-# Sample external party Pyprland plugin
+# Sample external Pyprland plugin

 Needs to be installed with the same python environment as Pyprland